Learn to play Empire State Of Mind on one acoustic guitar!

 | G# | G# |

-The Chorus starts on chord IV, goes back to chord I and finishes on chord V. A fairly innovative order on the classic I – IV – V movement, like this:
+The chorus starts on chord IV, goes back to chord I and finishes on chord V. A fairly innovative spin on the classic I – IV – V movement, like this:

 | Amaj7 | Amaj7 | E | B | x2